-Chris began his legal career working for a San Francisco law firm that was general counsel to a major bank.
+Chris has negotiated billions of dollars in acquisitions, loans and leases.
+Chris began his legal career in 1993 working for a San Francisco law firm that was general counsel to a major bank.
 He represented the bank and other financial institutions in a wide variety of real estate lending matters, including loan workouts, foreclosures, bankruptcies, receiverships and the management and disposition of REO properties.
-Since 1999, Chris has negotiated billions of dollars in acquisitions, loans and leases.
-In addition, Chris has substantial experience with distressed assets, and represents lenders, borrowers and opportunistic investors in transactions involving a broad spectrum of real estate matters, including:
+For the past twenty-five years, Chris has represented developers, landlords, tenants, lenders, receivers and high net-worth individuals in numerous complex transactions, including:

 Represented investor in the acquisition and financing of retail stores from financially distressed retailer in four states involving purchase of sites, formation of project specific limited liability companies, and the negotiation and documentation of nearly $100 million dollars in financing for the project.